elizaveta-gvozdina/marketplace-analytics/README.md

 - Identify top-performing and underperforming products and sellers to guide assortment and partner management
 - Detect bottlenecks in delivery and fulfillment to improve efficiency and customer satisfaction
 - Deliver actionable insights that inform strategic initiatives with measurable impact

+## Data Model
+The project uses different data models across layers to balance storage efficiency and analytical usability:

+1. **PostgreSQL (Data Storage Layer)**
+   Source data is normalized up to the Third Normal Form (3NF) in a snowflake-style schema.
+This reduces redundancy, ensures data integrity, and supports efficient storage.

+2. **Power BI (Analytics / Semantic Layer)**
+     A star schema with multiple fact tables at different grains is implemented to simplify relationships, filtering, and measure calculations.
+Power BI uses the VertiPaq engine, which stores data in a highly compressed, columnar format.
+This makes star schemas with clear fact-dimension relationships extremely fast for aggregations and slicers.

+This setup optimizes data storage in PostgreSQL while keeping analytical queries and reporting in Power BI clear, performant, and easy to maintain.

 ## Dataset
 - Fecom Inc. is a fictional e-commerce marketplace company based in Berlin, Germany.
 Between 2022 and 2024, it recorded 99 441 orders from 102 727 unique customers and tracked all commercial transactions of 3 095 sellers.